 The constraints in the SNS limit our control of the phase advances at each wire scanner.
-In \cite{Hoover_2022}, we found that the nominal optics produce little variation in $\mu_x - \mu_y$, leading to an ill-conditioned system when fitting the covariance matrix.
-We found a second set of optics that led to a better-conditioned problem; in the second set of optics, $\mu_x$ and $\mu_y$ at the last wire scanner (WS24) were shifted by 45 degrees in opposite directions relative to their nominal values.
+In \cite{Hoover_2022}, we found that the nominal optics produce little variation in the difference $\mu_x - \mu_y$, leading to an ill-conditioned linear system when fitting the covariance matrix.
+Because of the shared quadrupole power supplies (Fig.~\ref{fig:ws}), there are only two control parameters: one scaling parameter for the focusing quadrupoles, and one for the defocusing quadrupoles.
+These two parameters determine the phase advances from the reconstruction point to the last wire scanner (WS24).
+A constrained optimization (ensuring a small downstream beam size and a fixed beam size at the target) led to a second set of optics with a better-conditioned transfer matrix.
+In the second set of optics, the phase advances $\mu_x$ and $\mu_y$ at WS24 were shifted by 45 degrees in opposite directions relative to their nominal values.
 In the present study, we added a third set of optics with different phase advances at WS24.
 The phase advances at each wire scanner over the three sets of optics are plotted in Fig.~\ref{fig:phase-advances}.
-We found that this set of optics leads to accurate four-dimensional phase space density reconstructions when tested with known initial distributions.